resbaz/MakingPublicationQualityPlots/Cheat_Sheet.md

 y= 1 or 2-d matrix.
 Each column will correspond to one group.

-<b> For more on line specification, marker specification and colour shortcuts, see:<\b>
+<b> For more on line specification, marker specification and colour shortcuts, see:</b>

 Line Specifications: https://au.mathworks.com/help/matlab/ref/linespec.html?searchHighlight=Line%20Style&s_tid=doc_srchtitle